Baseball333/Types-Operators-and-Expressions/README.md

 Fifth Commit:
 In computer programming a constant is a fundamental data type which cannot be altered during normal execution.
 I will expand on this in a future commit.

+Sixth Commit:
+The semantics of a constant is based around which data type they occupy.
+Each data type contains a constant with a character the most prominent.
+A character constant is written in single quotes whose value is the numeric correspondent of the specific character.
+These constants participate in numeric operations akin to any other structure in C, as they are often compared to other characters.
+Certain characters can be represented in character and string constants by escape sequences such as \n.
+The following program represents hexidecimal digits.